 Gainsight Connect is Gainsight’s partner ecosystem which imports customer data from SFDC into the Gainsight Matrix Data Architecture standard objects.
 MDA standard objects are Picklist, User, Company, Relationship Type, and Relationship.
 Gainsight Connect is a specially instrumented rule to import data from SFDC objects Account/Customer Info, Company, Relationship, Relationship Type, and User.
 This feature is enabled only when Gainsight Support creates MDA standard objects for your org.
 For more information on the Gainsight objects, refer to Gainsight Data Management.

-IMPORTANT: If a user is active in SFDC, the same user data pulled in MDA will be in an active status.
-When the same user is inactivated in SFDC, the status does not get updated to inactive in MDA.
+IMPORTANT: If a user is active in SFDC, the same user's data pulled in MDA will be in an active status.
+When the same user is deactivated in SFDC, the status does not get updated to inactive in MDA.
 Gainsight does not fetch data for the user once marked as inactive in Salesforce.

 Advantages of Gainsight Connect

 - It can run once per hour which makes data more real time unlike Rules Engine, which can run one rule once a day.
 As a result, Gainsight Connect can keep the data loading object in sync with the SFDC object.